 Reviewed by the Davidson Institute for Talent Development.

-Dr. Deborah Ruf, respected high intelligence specialist and principal consultant with Educational Options, incorporates almost 30 years of research and experience with highly intelligent young people, their families, and those who work with them into a remarkable book, Losing Our Minds: Gifted Children Left Behind.
+Dr. Deborah Ruf, respected high intelligence specialist, incorporates almost 30 years of research and experience with highly intelligent young people, their families, and those who work with them into a remarkable book, Losing Our Minds: Gifted Children Left Behind.
 This book provides a comprehensive overview of what parents and educators can do to better understand what highly intelligent children are really like in the world and how different levels of giftedness impact young people’s experiences and their environments.

 Parents and educators are likely to gain insight and understanding as they read vignettes included throughout the book that chronicle the experiences of several of the families with whom Dr. Ruf interacted in the context of her four-year study with 50 families and their 78 highly intelligent children.
 These vignettes create a window into the lives of these children, as well as provide material to assist readers in considering what giftedness means, related issues that arise and what parents and educators can do to better understand and nurture gifted young people so that they may optimally develop their talents and abilities.